 An unusual place of interest, it is certainly something you should do while in San Jose.
 Whether you are a history lover or just a tourist, this place has something interesting to see and do for everyone.

-The Peralta Adobe Information
+The Peralta Adobe Travel Tips

 - You will have to take an appointment to view this place.

-How To reach The Peralta Adobe by Public Transport
+How to Reach The Peralta Adobe

 - Virginia Rail Station